ETL-CRM/Planning/README.md

 hold reasons, and import data; they can't delete jobs or change roles).
 From the same page you can also fine-tune exactly which pages each person can see and edit — see "Managing who sees / edits what" below.
-No password-reset email exists since accounts don't have a real inbox behind them — if someone forgets their password, an Admin resets it for them in Supabase → Authentication → Users → find the account → Reset password.
+Forgot password?
+If "Confirm email" is on and you have real SMTP/email configured in Supabase, the normal password-reset flow works.
+Otherwise, an Admin can reset it directly in Supabase → Authentication → Users → find the account → Reset password.
 4. Deploy (GitHub + Vercel)
 Create a new GitHub repo, upload `index.html` (and this README) to it.
 Go to https://vercel.com → Add New Project → import that repo.